 “What I love is the chance to work with a wide range of people and to learn new stuff.
 I’m always amazed at the experience and knowledge of the people I work with; keeping up is a constant challenge!”

-Prior to coming to the Educational Service & Staff Development Association of Central Kansas in 2000 as a social studies curriculum specialist, I taught for five years in the Social Science department at Tabor College, Hillsboro, Kansas.
+Prior to coming to the Educational Service & Staff Development Association of Central Kansas in 2000 as a curriculum specialist, I taught for five years in the Social Science department at Tabor College, Hillsboro, Kansas.
 Before that, I spent almost a decade at Derby Middle School working with 8th graders.
 Throughout the years, I’ve taught a variety of content including Kansas History, American History, World History and World Geography.

 As a state certified standards trainer with a Master’s degree in American History, I am able to facilitate curriculum and assessment writing for schools and districts as well as research-based best practices in Social Studies.